griffithlab/pmbio.org/_posts/0010-06-01-ChIP-seq_analysis.md

 cd ~/workspace/chipseq_data
 ```

-We will use a bash script to download and organize the data for us.
-Bash scripts allow us to take commands we would run in a terminal and combine them together in a single script so that we can execute them easily.
+We will use a bash script to download and organize the data.
+Bash scripts allow us to take commands we would run in the command line and combine them into a single script so that we can execute them easily.
 After downloading the script, explore it using the `less` command.

 ```bash
 wget https://raw.githubusercontent.com/ksinghal28/pmbio.org/master/assets/course_scripts/download_and_organize_chipseq_data.sh